 You can also plant Brassicas (broccoli, Brussels sprouts, cabbage, cauliflower, collards, kale) in February from transplant, but they will be more susceptible to aphids and other pests once the warmer weather rolls in.

-Finally, if you are interested in perfecting your Spring Vegetable Garden skills, be sure to check out the Plan your Spring Garden class on March 7th or sign up for one of our Citizen Gardener classes this spring.
+Finally, if you are interested in perfecting your Spring Vegetable Garden skills, be sure to check out one of the many class offerings held throughout the year.